-Keep the kiddies happy with pizza and a choice of toppings including a classic Margherita; The Fresh Hawaiian with ham and pineapple; and for more adventurous eaters the West Country Piglet pizza topped with tasty chorizo and mozzarella.
+Keep the kiddies happy with pizza and a choice of toppings including a classic Margherita; The Fresh Hawaiian with ham and pineapple; and The Cheeky Chicken, with the option to add garlic bread and salads bites for hungry little ones.

 Complete with vibrant interiors, comfy sofas, and a relaxed and friendly atmosphere, Cheltenham’s Cosy Club make it the perfect place to treat the kiddies to a meal out.

-Staple favourites such as sausage, chips and beans are bound to keep the kids happy; while more ‘grown-up’ choices such as Cosy Club’s Mezze plate, filled with falafel, yoghurt and cucumber dip, hummus and salad also on offer, there’s something for every appetite.
+Staple favourites such as breaded chicken lollipops with fries and beans are bound to keep the kids happy; while more ‘grown-up’ choices such as Cosy Club’s Mezze plate, filled with falafel, yoghurt and cucumber dip, hummus and salad also on offer, there’s something for every appetite.

 Bursting with Jamaican character, vibrant décor and a fun-filled atmosphere, Turtle Bay is a great dining spot for families in Cheltenham, offering a dedicated Little Turtles menu.